Best Alexa built-in phone Android Central 2021

 - Doesn't have NFC

-Best Flagship: Sony Xperia 1
+Best underdog: Sony Xperia 1

 Another big win for the Xperia 1 is its camera offering.
 You get a combination of three sensors, including a 12MP primary camera, 12MP telephoto camera, and 12MP ultra-wide camera.
 In short, photos taken with the Xperia 1 look incredible.
-Colors are great, the dynamic range is excellent, and it handles difficult shooting situations just fine.
+The colors are great, the dynamic range is excellent, and it handles difficult shooting situations just fine.